Whether you have a fleet or one commercial vehicle, consider business auto insurance.

 Does business auto insurance cover employees driving their own cars for work?

 No, standard business auto insurance does not cover employees driving their own personal vehicles for work.
-Instead, a business owner needs to purchase a specific addition to their commercial policy called Hired and Non-Owned Auto (HNOA) liability coverage.
+A business owner needs to buy a special addition to their commercial policy.
+This addition is called Hired and Non-Owned Auto (HNOA) liability coverage.

 How can I save on business auto insurance?